CILQ-FM, Q107, North York

 David Haydu (Geets Romo) left Q107 to reunite with Pete Griffin in mornings at CFNY-FM.

 Ron Heffler joined CFGM/CILQ-FM as director of engineering.
-He had been with CKSO in Sudbury, and replaces Bruce Carnegie who left for CHUM-AM-FM.
+He had been with CKSO in Sudbury, and replaced Bruce Carnegie who left for CHUM-AM-FM.

 Dan Nusnick was now in the news department.